 As he reached the barn doors, he could smell a foulness worse than that slimy green crap that had been on his old lady’s robe.
 Gus peered into the barn through the crack between the two doors and nearly fell backward in disbelief.
 He shook his head thinking his mind may have pulled a mean prank on itself and kicked the doors open with his left boot.

 There stood this thing that looked like a cross between a mutated fly and god only knew what else.
 Gus stared at it as its head turned to the side to stare back with a black tiny eye.
 Gus nearly screamed his fool head off when the thing turned around with what was left of half of his old lady in one claw and the other half on the ground behind it.

-Behind the creature Gus could see some sort of machine, it didn’t look man made that’s for sure.
-It was dark black like the thing was and, on its surface, little multi colored creatures danced around like bugs would around a pile of dog shit.
-It almost looked like a cross between a big sunflower seed and submarine but much more sinister looking, much more foreboding.
+Behind the creature Gus could see some sort of machine, it didn’t look man-made that’s for sure.
+It was dark black like the thing was and, on its surface, little multi-colored creatures danced around as bugs would around a pile of dog shit.
+It almost looked like a cross between a big sunflower seed and submarine but much more sinister-looking, much more foreboding.
 Gus didn’t think he’d eat another fucking sunflower seed ever again.
 What Gus didn’t know was that would be his last thought as a tendril shot through his chest from behind him and splattered his insides across the creature that continued its gourmet dining experiences on Bessy’s head while her mouth gaped open and closed like a fish out of water.